 Applications are now being accepted for the fiscal year 2021-2022 and must be submitted by July 15th, 2021.
 See application form for details.
 Successful projects will be chosen based on their alignment with AB NAWMP goals and their ability to deliver on current AB NAWMP priorities.

-Please direct inquires to AB NAWMP Program Coordinator email@example.com.
+Please direct inquires to Alberta NAWMP Program Coordinator email@example.com.

 Learn more about some of the projects funded by the Alberta NAWMP Partnership.

 Wetlands are a vital part of the diverse landscapes of the Blood Reserve in southern Alberta.
 The Blood Tribe Land Management (BTLM) is working on an inventory of these wetlands to guide their community-based wetland conservation efforts.
 Learn more >>